bunnmv/contiki-ng/README.md

 Below are listed a series of useful commands and other tips for Contiki NG and Cooja usage focused on MacOS and Docker environment.

-1. MacOS adjustments for Docker usage:
+1. MacOS adjustments for Docker usage

    * Include in ~/.bash_profile:
     ```bash
     export CNG_PATH=<absolute-path-to-your-contiki-ng>